realulim/Top100Panel/README.md

 Top100Panel
 ===========

-Webapp to manage a regional panel of Top100GolfCourses.com
+Experimental webapp to manage a regional panel of Top100GolfCourses.com

 Features
 ========